 “Honestly, we just sort of needed something to do between english and math,” said Mr. Nitsou, the teacher who presented the plan.
 “I was just sort of dodling on the board but then I forgot to take my hand off it and, boom, I started telling the class this was the lesson!”

-Cursive was largely supported by the as they calculated that, without the addition of slightly fancier handwriting, students would complete their schooling by the time they were twelve years old – too young to be able to legally and provide benefit to the country.
+Cursive was largely supported by the government as they calculated that, without the addition of slightly fancier handwriting, students would complete their schooling by the time they were twelve years old – too young to be able to legally work and provide benefit to the country.

-“Once we realized we could just add stuff that didn’t really matter to the curriculum, things got a lot easier,” said the minister of at the time.
+“Once we realized we could just add stuff that didn’t really matter to the curriculum, things got a lot easier,” said the minister of education at the time.
 “We added learning ‘Hot Cross Buns’ on the recorder, showing a VHS of Charlie and The Chocolate Factory every week, and repeated field trips to Pioneer Village.”

 “Eventually,” the minister added, “one of our more fucked-up teachers even pitched dissecting frogs and we just sort of rolled with it!”